Tsegalion/DE_captone_project/README.md

 ```

 ##  Data Analysis and Querying
-The final models was further used to answer these questions.
-You can query the final models in BigQuery to gain insights from the data.
+The final models can be queried in BigQuery to gain insights from the data.
+Key questions to address include:

-## Questions
 - Which product categories have the highest sales?
 - What is the average delivery time for orders?
 - Which states have the highest number of orders?